 - Split system units are more expensive, but likely to be more efficient at cooling and will be quieter, too.

-- Window air conditioners tend to sit somewhere in the middle – not particularly efficient, but not very costly either.
+- Window air conditioners tend to sit somewhere in the middle – not particularly efficient or powerful, but not very costly to purchase either.

 Overall, there are lots of factors to consider and every home is different.
 It’s really about finding the best risk versus reward trade-off.
 You could buy cheap and be left disappointed, but you might also just bag a bargain and walk away with a low price air conditioner that serves your purpose just fine.
 Good luck!